brjdenis/VarianESAPI-FieldEditor/README.md

 ## Importing data from Excel

-Right now, only meterset weight and gantry angle can be imported.
+Meterset weight and gantry angle can be imported with the "Import control points" button.
+MLC positions can be imported with the "Import MLC" button.

+To import meterset weight/gantry angles do this:

 1. Select the beam you would like to import/re-write.
 2. Copy the data (CTRL + C) to Excel and edit the data.